dsignr/phoenix-troubleshooting-guide/guide.md

 **1. Problem:** Your changeset errors aren't showing up.  ```form.errors is nil or [].
 Phoenix.HTML.Form does not take errors from changeset```
 **Solution:**
 1. Inspect the form object (usually `f`).
 Check if `f.errors` has a non-empty array.
 If it is non-empty, it is very likely something to do with your error helpers.
 Check them in `views/error_helpers`.
 If the array is empty, then check the `form_for` tag.
 You may be passing a `@conn` object instead of `@changeset`.

+## LiveView
+**1. Problem:** Your application page keeps refreshing in production, but not on local.
+Your socket connections aren't working or are throwing errors.  ```Firefox can’t establish a connection to the server at wss://example.com/live/websocket?_csrf_token=AW8fZ2IsfQE5BCMyHSBBAkEeXDA-RmIs5Zp3RyDOpkAxOyx75QoUm35A&_track_static%5B0%5D=https%3A%2F%2Fexample.com%2Fcss%2Fapp-13404a0906796b323ae87ffa39743021.css%3Fvsn%3Dd&_track_static%5B1%5D=https%3A%2F%2Fexample.com%2Fjs%2Fapp-6483dc03ab95788286683ef9acb37e34.js%3Fvsn%3Dd&_mounts=0&vsn=2.0.0.```
+**Solution:**
+This could happen due to many reasons.
+Here's the plan of attack:
+1) Are you running a dockerized setup?
+If yes, run the docker container locally to see if sockets are able to connect locally.
+If not, then you will see the exact error that's causing this in the terminal.
+2) Are you running on a serverless cloud environment like Google Cloud Run or AppEngine?
+These may have some limitations w.r.t websockets.
+Check their documentation.
+Check if a load balancer is blocking out connections, and disable it if so temporarily to debug.
+3) Check your config files.
+Particularly, ensure `check_origin` has an array of allowed origins set correctly.
+Almost always, this is the cause.